Networks-it-uc3m/L2S-M/README.md

 ### Acknowledment
-The work in this open-source project has partially been supported by the European H2020 FISHY Project (grant agreement 952644) and by the H2020 Labyrinth project (grant agreement 861696).
+The work in this open-source project has partially been supported by the European Horizon NEMO project (grant agreement 101070118), the Horizon CODECO project (grant agreement 101092696), and by the national 6GINSPIRE project (PID2022-137329OB-C429).

+### Other projects where L2S-M is being used:
+- H2020 FISHY Project: https://fishy-project.eu (grant agreement 952644)
+- True5G Project: (PID2019-108713RB-C52 / AEI / 10.13039/501100011033)
+- H2020 Labyrinth project: https://labyrinth2020.eu/ (grant agreement 861696).